Dean Martin: A Few Things You Didn't Know

-Today is the birthday of my favorite male singer of all time, the great Dean Martin!
+Today is the birthday of my favorite male singer of all time: Dean Martin.

 “In honor of the Steubenville, Ohio, native Dino Paul Crocetti, born on that day in 1917, for his achievements as a national and international singer, actor and radio and television personality.”

 According to Dean’s daughter, Deana [aff. link],

 “Dad has the distinction of being the only entertainer honored with his own national day in the entire United States.”

 WOW.
 Pretty cool!

 Is it really any surprise that such a likeable, talented, approachable, and cool star like Dean Martin would be the one to get his own national holiday?

 Just watching a Dean Martin movie, or hearing that easy going smile in his seemingly effortless singing can make anyone feel like Dino is a good friend.
 He just has that way about him.

 To celebrate Dino’s birthday today, I want to share some of my favorite facts about “The King of Cool.”
 I’m confident they’ll surprise you.

 So here are a few things about Dean Martin you didn’t know: